MarinBernard/cinder/docs/index.md

   - Home: index.md
   - About: about.md</code></pre>

+## Advanced theme features

+### Disable highlight.js integration

+The theme embeds an integrated version of the [highlight.js](https://highlightjs.org) syntax highlighting library, which is enabled by default.
+This library may conflict with other extensions, such as the [mermaid](https://mermaidjs.github.io/) diagram generator.
+In such cases, you may want to disable embedded highligh.js.
+To do so, just add the following theme setting to your `mkdocs.yml` file:

+<pre><code class="yaml">theme:
+  feature:
+    - highlight_js: no</pre>

 ### Github or Bitbucket Repository Link

 Include the `repo_url` field and define it with your repository URL: